(Female, Age 25) from Tallahassee, NY

 This is a REAL-LIFE job profile written by a Female aged 25 who works as a Lab Technician in Tallahassee, NY.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Job Title||Lab Technician|

 |Company Size||(not answered)|

 Opinions on your CAREER overall (i.e. not just your current job)

 Describe the type of organization you work for.